 - Incoming freshmen are often referred to as first time in college students.
-If you have graduated High School in Spring of 2020, and are not currently enrolled in classes at UNT or another institution, please select the Freshman designation.
+If you graduate High School in Spring of 2021, and are not currently enrolled in classes at UNT or another institution, please select the Freshman designation.

 - If you are currently enrolled in UNT classes, choose the Continuing Student designation.

 - If you have completed one or more semesters of classes from another college or university please select the Transfer Student designation.

 Incorrect responses to this question may delay the processing of your application.
 If you have any questions about how to complete the application, contact email@example.com

 Before beginning the application, assemble all required components.
 All applications require a personal statement and a resume.
 These files should be saved as Word or PDF documents.